-- Consider starting your child on their school sleep/wake up schedule a week or so ahead of time so that time change is not a influencing their first couple of days at school.
+- Consider starting your child on their school sleep/wake-up schedule a week or so ahead of time so that time change is not influencing their first couple of days at school.

 - As you’re getting ready in the mornings, watch what you flush to avoid clogged drains!
 Baby wipes and “flushable” wipes are *actually* not flushable.

 - Fun fact: When packing for school, organize your child’s backpack to use all its compartments.
 Pack heavier items closest to the center of the back.
 The backpack should never weigh more than 10% to 20% of your child’s body weight!